Keep Up With McLean!

 Appleton specializes in comprehensive treatment for adults ages 18 and over who have a primary diagnosis of psychosis and/or bipolar disorder and may also have coexisting conditions such as addiction, anxiety, or depression.

 We encourage individuals to attend self-help groups on the McLean campus, such meetings hosted by the Depression and Bipolar Support Alliance.
 For those with co-occurring substance use disorders, Alcoholics Anonymous, Narcotics Anonymous, and SMART Recovery meetings are available.
-McLean’s College Mental Health Program is also a good resource for young adults in need of support and group therapy.

 Family and friends play a significant role in treatment, recovery, and long-term success.
 With permission of the patient, we partner with the patient’s family and friends to work together to identify opportunities for growth when developing support strategies and an aftercare plan.

-Appleton specializes in comprehensive treatment for adults ages 18 and over who have a primary diagnosis of psychosis and bipolar disorder, with or without co-occurring conditions such as substance use, mood, personality, or anxiety disorders.
-Our individualized care helps set patients on the path to independence and recovery.
+Appleton specializes in comprehensive treatment for adults ages 18 and over who have a primary diagnosis of psychosis and bipolar disorder, with or without co-occurring conditions such as substance use, mood, or anxiety disorders.

-Our self-pay program is best suited for those who may benefit from a residential program structure.
 Though some may be seeking this level of care for the first time, individuals often come to Appleton from other residential or inpatient programs at McLean or elsewhere.
 The average length of stay varies to accommodate the needs of our patients.

 People come to Appleton from across the United States and around the world.
 We can help arrange admission from most domestic or international locations.

-Phone: 844.660.3866
+Phone: 617.855.2274

-Email: mcleanappleton@partners.org
+Email: @email

 We hope to answer your call directly or will return your call or email within one business day.

-The fee for the Appleton residence is $755 per day.
-As a self-pay program, Appleton does not accept insurance or directly assist with insurance reimbursement.
-Some ancillary treatment expenses may be recovered through insurance.
+Please note: As a self-pay program, Appleton does not accept insurance or directly assist with insurance reimbursement.
+You may be able to recover some ancillary treatment expenses through insurance.

 For more information on what is included in the Appleton day rate, please see below.

-Jeanne McElhinney, MS, RN, BC, Nurse Director
+Jeanne McElhinney, MS, RN, BC, Program Director

 Ms. McElhinney began her career at McLean Hospital in 1986, and her passion for nursing continues to this day.
 Her leadership and professionalism has garnered her numerous awards and recognition.
 She is dedicated to providing the highest quality of care to patients and a supportive work environment for the staff.

-Adrienne Gerken, MD, Interim Medical Director
+David Frederick MD, Medical Director

 Dr. Stoklosa is an instructor in psychiatry at Harvard Medical School (HMS) and the assistant program director for the MGH/McLean Adult Psychiatry Residency Training Program.
 He has earned several teaching awards from the HMS medical students, as well as from the MGH/McLean psychiatry residents.
 His research focuses on education including founding the Clinician Educator Program to train MGH/McLean residents to become clinician-educators.

-These dedicated and well-trained clinicians and support staff have extensive background in the treatment of serious and persistent psychiatric conditions and specialize in helping patients to understand, accept, and effectively manage their illnesses.
-Our clinicians have experience working with patients from diverse cultural and socioeconomic backgrounds from across the country and around the world.
+These dedicated and well-trained clinicians and support staff have extensive background in the treatment of psychosis and related psychiatric conditions.
+They specialize in helping patients to understand, accept, and effectively manage the path to recovery.

-Located on McLean’s campus only eight miles from downtown Boston, Appleton is a renovated historic mansion that accommodates up to 24 patients.
-We provide a home-like environment and offer spacious common living areas including a solarium, atrium, kitchen, and dining room.
+We provide a home-like environment, with spacious common living areas, including a solarium, atrium, kitchen, and dining room.
 Appleton is designed to help individuals feel comfortable as they focus on treatment and recovery.

 Our comfortable bedrooms offer a retreat during leisure time.
 We offer wireless internet access and have computers available for patient use.
 Appleton’s comfortable sitting and gathering areas are full of natural light and picturesque views of the surrounding area.